 A stove top version of the ever famous kebab with a crispy crust generally made in a clay oven or tandoor but made without meat, onion or garlic.

 A classic American snack made with Indian ingredients and spices that will definitely be the favourite finger food of your next party.
-Method 1) Boil the black lentils and drain all the water.
-2) Blend the lentils into a coarse-textured powder/paste.
-3)...
+Chase the flavors Serves 2-3 Prep time 20 Minutes Cooking time 10 Minutes Ingredients Black lentils - 1 cup Butter...

 A classic combination of palak and makai (corn) served in a bite-sized steak form and garnished with a tangy tomato chutney.
 Adding a dash of innovativeness to your favourite flavours with this easy to cook, simple to serve and delicious...

 The classic aloo chaat gets an Asian twist while retaining all the classic flavours like sweet, spicy and tangy.
 The only difference is that the flavours are derived from Asian ingredients.